Interstate High Speed Rail & Rapid Transit

 Building More & Smarter Rapid Transit Will Help HSR Succeed

-Politicians chose a $325 million BRT line for low cost and construction expediency, instead of the $750 million Light Rail option that would have taken 2 years longer to build.
+Politicians chose a $325 million BRT line for low cost and construction expediency, instead of the higher capacity $750 million Light Rail option that would have taken 2 years longer to build.
 A dozen years later, politicians in the same high traffic corridor are requesting a $1 billion conversion to Light Rail for more patron capacity and to integrate with the expanding Light Rail system.
 In another misguided example, a Light Rail line was so poorly conceived that it failed to qualify for Federal Transit funding and encouraged companies to leave the city.
 To be specific, politicians chose a 23-mile single-track Light Rail line though wooded area that restricted trains to 17-minute frequency, bypassed the metro area’s 3rd largest business district, bypassed five colleges, and crosses over the Heavy Rail line without connecting to it.
 On Downtown streets, the Light Rail runs as slow as a Streetcar.

 If politicians could count on 50% Federal Transit funding, contingent on choosing the right alignments, right transit modes and interconnecting other rapid transit lines, there would be more Heavy Rail, Enhanced Light Rail and Enhanced Commuter Rail.
 We would see more Patron Per Mile levels approaching those for Boston Heavy Rail and that of San Francisco Light Rail.